Jake Worth

 • vim

-I am obsessed with Vim.
-Folks who’ve programmed with me, or attended the Vim Chicago Meetup when I was an active organizer, can attest.
-Vim…
+I love Vim.
+Folks who’ve programmed with me, or attended a Vim Meetup when I was an organizer, can attest.
+When I was learning to code…

 Essays on Programming I Think About a Lot